AccelByte/accelbyte-go-sdk/docs/README.md

 1. Creating a project from scratch and adding AccelByte Go SDK dependency to it
 2. Instantiating AccelByte Go SDK
-3. Using AccelByte Go SDK to call an AccelByte Cloud endpoint
+3. Using AccelByte Go SDK to call an AccelByte Gaming Services endpoint

 For more advanced usage, do not forget to read the [README.md](../README.md) in the top level directory.